iapsoecs/iapsoecs.github.io/_posts/2020-07-29-postdoc-ubc.md

-Applications, including a CV, copies of two relevant publications, and the names, e-mails and phone numbers of three referees should be sent to Dr. Susan Allen (sallen@eoas.ubc.ca)<mailto:sallen@eoas.ubc.ca)>.
+Applications, including a CV, copies of two relevant publications, and the names, e-mails and phone numbers of three referees should be sent to Dr. Susan Allen (sallen@eoas.ubc.ca).
 The application deadline is August 14, 2020 but will be extended if a suitable candidate has not been found.